TrishlaM/How-do-the-best-stand-up-comedians-differ-from-one-another-/README.md

 ![Capture](https://user-images.githubusercontent.com/54930611/74466989-e5a5e100-4e5d-11ea-8574-e7bb4f9a0235.PNG)

 The next thing was to scrape the transcript for these routines and to do so, I did web scraping from https://scrapsfromtheloft.com/.

+The order of the scripts uploaded are as follows -
+1. Data Cleaning
+2. Exploratory Analysis
+3. Sentiment Analysis
+4. Topic Modeling